PhaBiFreiburg/SeMPI_web_docu/sphinx/source/chapters/genome_input.rst

 #.
 Upload a gene file (DNA) in FASTA or GeneBank format.
 Drop and drag is also supported.
 #.
 Its easy to get confused, when multiple files are submitted to the server.
 Therefore the jobs can be commented, which allows simple identification when the jobs are done.
-An example could be "interesting genome Number 3".
+An example could be "interesting genome number 3".
 This field is optional.
 #.
 This threshold which defines the maximum distance between functional modules to be detected as one gene cluster.
 #.
 Force the gene prediction algorithm.
 The genes will be predicted using prodigal, based on the provided DNA.
 Otherwise the genes will only be predicted if they cannot be found in the input data.
 Precomputed genes need to be assigned in a GeneBank file using the CDS tag (https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html#CDSB).
 As SeMPI 2.0 needs the stand side information of the gene (+ or -) for reasonable cluster predictions, files where the strand side is not assigned will automatically lead to a gene prediction (see Example :numref:`cds-strand`).
 #.
 The screening algorithm uses fingerprints to detect similar compounds in the DBs (this gives already close matches).
 Of those matches the best N. compounds are used for a stricter screening process using maximum common substructures (MCS).
 The MCS algorithm can take a while to process, therefore it is recommended to limit the number of compounds selected for this task (see also :ref:`fp_screen`).